squinkylabs/SquinkyVCV/docs/shaper.md

 *Shape* – this is the big unlabeled button.
 It selects from the different shapes that Shaper can produce.
 The name of the selected shape is to the right of the knob.

-## Some notes on the different shapes:
+## Some notes on the different shapes

 ### Smooth